 - 1/4 teaspoon cayenne

 - 1/4 teaspoon black pepper

 - Salt to taste

-In the bowl of a food processor or other blender, add the tahini, lemon juice, olive oil and any juices from the bell peppers and process for a minute or two, stopping to scrape the sides.
+In the bowl of a food processor or blender, add the tahini, lemon juice, olive oil, and any juices from the bell peppers and process for a minute or two, stopping to scrape the sides.
 Add the garlic and process a few seconds longer.

 Rinse and drain the chickpeas.
 Add in two additions to the processor and run for about a minute after each, stopping to scrape down the sides.